-in minimal system footprint can have a significant impact on the machine-hour usage (e.g., as illustrated in Figure 14(b), Figure 14(c), and Figure 14(e)).
+As expected, SpringFS exhibits better agility than Rabbit, especially when shrinking the size of the cluster, since it needs no cleanup work until resizing down to the offload set.
+Such agility difference between SpringFS and Rabbit is shown in Figure 9 at various points of time (e.g., at minute 110, 140, and 160).
+The gap between the two lines indicates the number of machine hours saved due to the agility-aware read and bounded write policies used in SpringFS.
+SpringFS also achieves lower machine-hour usage than Sierra, as confirmed in all the analysis graphs.
+While a Sierra cluster can shrink down to 1/3 of its total size without any cleanup work, it is not able to further decrease the cluster size.
+In contrast, SpringFS can shrink the cluster size down to approximately 10% of the original footprint.
+When I/O activity is low, the difference in minimal system footprint can have a significant impact on the machine-hour usage (e.g., as illustrated in Figure 10(b), Figure 10(c) and Figure 10(e)).
 In addition, when expanding cluster size, Sierra incurs more cleaning overhead than SpringFS, because deactivated servers need to migrate more data to restore its even data layout.
-These results are summarized in Figure 15, which shows the extra number of machine hours used by each storage system compared and normalized to the ideal system.
+These results are summarized in Figure 11, which shows the extra number of machine hours used by each storage system, compared and normalized to the ideal system.
 In these traces, SpringFS outperforms the other systems by 6% to 120%.
-For the traces with a relatively high write ratio, such as the FB, CC-d, and CC-e traces, SpringFS is able to achieve a "close-to-ideal" (within 5%) machine-hour usage.
+For the traces with a relatively high write ratio, such as the FB, CC-d and CC-e traces, SpringFS is able to achieve a "close-to-ideal" (within 5%) machine-hour usage.
 SpringFS is less close to ideal for the other three traces because they frequently need even less than the 13% primary servers that SpringFS cannot deactivate.

-Figure 16 summarizes the total amount of data migrated by Rabbit, Sierra, and SpringFS while running each trace.
+Figure 12 summarizes the total amount of data migrated by Rabbit, Sierra and SpringFS while running each trace.
 With bounded write offloading and read offloading, SpringFS is able to reduce the amount of data migration by a factor of 9-208, as compared to Rabbit.
 SpringFS migrates significantly less data than Sierra as well, because data migrated to restore the equal-work data layout is much less than that to restore an even data layout.

-All of the trace analyses in the preceding text assume passive migration during server reintegration for all three systems compared, since it is useful to all of them.
+All of the trace analysis above assumes passive migration during server reintegration for all three systems compared, since it is useful to all of them.
 To evaluate the advantage of passive migration, specifically, we repeated the same trace analysis using the aggressive migration policy.
-The results show that passive migration reduces the amount of data migrated, relative to aggressive migration, by $1.5-7 \times (across the six traces)$ for SpringFS, $1.2-5.6 \times$ for Sierra, and $1.2-3 \times$ for Rabbit.
+The results show that passive migration reduces the amount of data migrated, relative to aggressive migration, by $1.5-7 \times$ (across the six traces) for SpringFS, $1.2-5.6 \times$ for Sierra, and $1.2-3 \times$ for Rabbit.
 The benefit for Sierra and SpringFS is more significant, because their data migration occurs primarily during server reintegration.